indievox-inc/TabBarSplitViewController/README.md

 Set it as windows's rootViewController.

-All view controllers of the tabBarViewController should be UINavigationController, with respective view controller of each tab as its rootViewController.
+All view controllers of the tabBarViewController should be `UINavigationController`, with respective view controller of each tab as its rootViewController.

 ### Test Your Navigation Flow